madnuttah/unbound-docker/doc/DETAILS.md

 # Troubleshooting

-* If you have trouble starting up the container, start the container with the [minimal config first](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose.yaml-minimal).
+* If you have trouble spinning up the container, start the container with the [minimal config](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose.yaml-minimal) first.
 Analyze the logs using `docker logs unbound` and fix warnings and errors there.
 When it runs, attach volumes one by one.
 Success means to adapt the default `unbound.conf` to your needs then.

-* Most issues take place because there are missing files like the `unbound.log` or due to permission issues.
+* Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions.
 The container won't start up in such cases.
-Make sure your `uid/gid [default: 1000:1000] (_unbound:_unbound)` has read/write permissions on it's folders.
+Make sure your `uid/gid`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.

-* If you like to use a different `unbound.conf` than the one [included](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf), make sure to change at least the following settings, otherwise the container will fail to start:
+* If you like to use a different `unbound.conf` than the one [included](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf), make sure to change at least the following settings and fix crucial paths, otherwise the container will fail to start:

 ```
 server:
-   username="" # Is set in Dockerfile
+   username="" # Is set in Dockerfile at buildtime
-   chroot="" # Distroless, so no chroot
+   chroot="" # Distroless, so no chroot necessary
    directory: "/usr/local/unbound"
 ```

-* If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your unbound.conf and docker-compose.yaml.
-You may need to enable CAPabilities in your compose file as the `_unbound` user only has limited permissions, see [issue 54](https://github.com/madnuttah/unbound-docker/issues/54)
+* If you want to use this image as a standalone DNS resolver _without_ Pi-hole, the given ports must be changed to `53` (TCP/UDP) in your `unbound.conf` and `docker-compose.yaml`.
+You need to enable a capability in your compose file as the `_unbound` user only has limited permissions, see [`issue 54`](https://github.com/madnuttah/unbound-docker/issues/54)

 ```
 cap_add: